jhonlloydval/jhonlloydval/README.md

 -----------------------------------------------------------------------------
 my_Love_Language =
-""" Hmmm, now that I think about it, I find a conyo speaking person hot, maybe it's my love language (jk).
-PYTHONNN!
+""" PYTHONNN!
 For better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish, till death do us part.

 I'm still torn about which language I will learn next.
 The second semester of my major will focus on MySQL, but my friends say I should learn Java.
-Harvard's course also keeps bugging me to learn C, however my heart says HTML and CSS (PLEASE HELP ME DECIDE OR ELSE I'M GONNA S...).
+Harvard's course also keeps bugging me to learn C, however my heart says HTML and CSS (PLEASE HELP ME DECIDE OR ELSE I'M GONNA S...)
+(Update 11/15/24: I started C!!! and a little html/css/js).
 Totally fine with whichever I end up with since I'll learn all those someday anyway. """

 I'LL UPDATE MY PROFILE FOR LIL UPDATES